Overview

 You are not recording a second expense — you are simply moving money from checking to reduce the credit card balance.

-If you delete the payment from one account, it deletes from both — because they are two sides of the same transfer.
+These two entries are linked.
+If you delete the payment from one account, it disappears from both — because they're two sides of the same transaction.

 Why This Matters